 Dr Bloomfield was the Chief Medical Officer for the National Rugby League (NRL) for 6 years, from 2015 to 2021 (April), during which time he developed and implemented numerous policies to improve the safety and welfare of players.
 This included the NRL's Concussion policies for both the elite and community competitions.
 Dr Bloomfield also played a major role in developing the NRL's concussion research, including the ongoing past player research into the potential effects of head injuries in later life.
 He was also the Chief Medical Officer of the Rugby League World Cup (RLWC) in 2017.

 Dr Bloomfield was the team doctor/chief medical officer for the Manly Warringah Sea Eagles NRL rugby league team for 13 years (2000 - 2012).
-He was the team doctor for the Northern Spirit NSL soccer club throughout its entire history.
+He was the team doctor for the Northern Spirit NSL soccer club from 1998 to 2003.
 He has also worked extensively with the Australian Men’s Volleyball Team and was the assistant medical officer for the St. George rugby league team prior to joining Manly and returned to the St George Illawarra Dragons NRL team for 2013 as their consultant sports physician/shared team doctor.
 Other sport coverage has included numerous Brooks Triathlon series at Kurnell, mountain bike and skateboard competitions, the Australian Men's volleyball team and the Soccer Australia senior men’s team.

 Dr Bloomfield was on the medical panel of the WSL (World Surfing league; formerly the ASP - Association of Surfing Professionals) and has previously worked with SOAR (Sports Orthopaedics And Rehabilitation) providing injury and medical management to coal mines on the south coast and southern highlands of NSW.